rhugonnet/ww_tvol_study/README.md

 for global, regional (RGI O1 and O2), per-tile (0.5x0.5°, 1x1° and 2x2°) and per-glacier, available at [https://doi.org/10.5281/zenodo.4530314]().
 2. **Elevation change rasters** (.tif, *~15GB*) at 100 m posting for successive 5-, 10- and 20-year periods of 2000-2019,
  available at [https://doi.org/10.5281/zenodo.4530314]().
-3. **Elevation time series** (.nc, *~3TB*) at 100 m posting and monthly time step will be available through NSIDC [TBC]().
+3. **Elevation time series** (.nc, *~3TB*) at 100 m posting and monthly time step (in time, should be available through NSIDC): [TBC]().
 4. **Bias-corrected ASTER DEMs** (.tif, ~*10TB*) at 30 m posting, available at [TBC]().

 *Notes:*
 * *Global and regional series of specific (area-scaled) change presented throughout the article (e.g., mean elevation change) use time-varying areas (see Methods).
 Due to the lack of such estimates per individual glaciers, specific change per glacier is computed based on fixed areas.
 Thus, only **global and regional direct mass change/volume change are consistent with the individual glacier contributions of a given region**.
-Specific rates must be manipulated with caution between the different levels of the dataset by using direct mass change/volume change, and later choosing an area to scale into specific rates, if desired.*
+Regional/global rates must therefore be manipulated with caution by using direct mass change/volume change, and later choosing an area to scale into specific rates, fixed or time-varying.*
 * *Rates uncertainties over a specific period (e.g., 2004-2011) **need to be derived from the cumulative volume change time series**, due to the varying spatial correlation at each point in time (volume time series) and temporal correlation at the regional scale assumed for certain uncertainties (density conversion).*